jeffwesson/gogobus-old/README.md

 GogoBus
 =======

-Mobile-first AngularJS SPA serving local transit information for San Francisco and North Bay, California.
+Mobile-first AngularJS SPA serving local transit information for San Francisco and its North Bay.